decentraland/old-documentation/_posts/getting-started/2018-01-01-installation-guide.md

 To update the version of the Decentraland SDK:

-1. Open the file _package-lock.josn_ in the scene folder.
+1. Open the file _package-lock.json_ in the scene folder.
 2. Look for the version of _metaverse_api_ being used and manually change it to the latest version of the SDK.

 > TIp: If you're not sure what's the latest version, check the [release notes]({{ site.baseurl }}{% post_url /releases/sdk/2018-01-01-4.0.0 %}).